 In our time experimenting with and improving Kialo, we’ve found that some approaches to Kialo discussions work a lot better than others.
-These are our top tips - key things you should do or not do to make your discussions the most interesting, engaging and vibrant discussions they can be.
+These are our top tips - key things you should do or not do to make your discussions as interesting, engaging and vibrant discussions as possible.

 - Be proactive about Avoiding Duplicate Claims - discussions can get confusing fast when you have bits and pieces of the same argument all over the place!
 Make lots of use of the ability to copy the same claim in multiple locations - it allows you to develop one complete argument, and then use it over and over again (see Moving/Copying a Claim).

 - Plan the structure of your discussion from the start - and work with other participants to do so.
 Generally, it’s best not to undertake a major restructuring of a discussion without involving the other participants (see: Collaborating With Other Users - Editing, Comments and Marks).
 In most cases, broader, more general claims should be located closer to the top level, as they have space for more detail-oriented claims to develop within them.
 Make sure that your claims are relevant to their parent claims and either support or weaken their relevance, plausibility or logic.
 If you can’t find a good location for your claim, that’s a good sign that you have more work to do to make your discussion complete (see: Structuring a Discussion)!

 - Link sources as short in-text references if you cite, paraphrase or quote (see: Making Best Use of Sources).
 If you are quoting a source, make sure to link and use quotation marks so that other users know you are referencing someone’s work.
 Use precise and unbiased sources, in the language you and are participants are using in your discussion if possible.
 The people you are discussing with may want to read more!